laosb/wan/README.md

 * **Normalize**: Remove `poweredby` and other useless attributes, unwrap elements which was far too wrapped by elements, etc.
 * **Purify**(optional): You may need much pure HTML documents.
-This process reconstruct all elements basede on pure content.
+This process reconstruct all elements based on pure content.
 Only crucial styles will be preserved, like `text-align`.
 Decorational widgets & tiny images removed.
 * **Serve**(optional): You may want to push your WeChat articles to your website, and style them with your website's styles.
 No problem.